ece-fast-lab/ISCA-2025-LIA/README.md

 ```
 # 4. How to Run
 ## 4.1 Creating Dummy Model Weights (Only for OPT-175B)
-As OPT-175B model is not open-sourced, the following command are used to generate dummy weights:
+As OPT-175B model is not open-sourced, the following command can be used to generate dummy weights:
 ```
 # create a directory on the mounted storage to store OPT-175B model
 mkdir -p "/home/storage/opt-175b"